 For the brawl, the PUHSD has handed out some punishments, according to 12 News:

-— Cesar Chavez will forfeit its next game against Tolleson High School
+— Cesar Chavez would forfeit its next game against Tolleson High School

-— All players involved will be punished according to the code of conduct and receive a minimum of a three-game suspension
+— All players involved would be punished according to the code of conduct and receive a minimum of a three-game suspension

-— The Cesar Chavez basketball team will issue a formal apology to Skyline High School and Central High School, which hosted the tournament.Advertisement
+— The Cesar Chavez basketball team would issue a formal apology to Skyline High School and Central High School, which hosted the tournament.Advertisement